Top 10 Toughest Samurai Jack Opponents

 The Top Ten

 It should come as no surprise to see the "Shogun of Sorrow" himself at the very top of this list.
-Aku has been the sole driving force of Jack's mission to return to the past, sending the samurai to the distant future a corrupted and almost unrecognizable world.
-Although often comical (and downright hilarious at times) Aku is no joke as a villain, and he's ruthless in his endeavors to spread his evil across the Earth and beyond.
+Aku has been the sole driving force of Jack's mission to return to the past, sending the samurai to a distant future - a corrupted and almost unrecognizable world.
+Although often comical (and downright hilarious at times), Aku is no joke as a villain, and he's ruthless in his endeavors to spread his evil across the Earth and beyond.

-Is not easy to forget just how powerful Aku is, but instead the show view him as a cowardly antagonist who is prone to fleeing, but if it wasn't for Jack's magic sword, the demon would have likely destroyed the samurai ages ago.
+It is not easy to forget just how powerful Aku is.
+The show often depicts him as a cowardly antagonist who is prone to fleeing, but if it wasn't for Jack's magic sword, the demon would have likely destroyed the samurai ages ago.

-Jack has met with many failed opportunities to return to the past.
-This is usually because every time portal Jack comes across ends up being destroyed, or pulled out of reach by Aku.
-But one portal serves as a special case, and it's protected by an celestial being known as the Guardian.
+Jack has encountered many failed opportunities to return to the past.
+This is usually because every time portal Jack comes across ends up being destroyed or pulled out of reach by Aku.
+However, one portal serves as a special case, and it's protected by a celestial being known as the Guardian.
 The Guardian claims that only one person in existence has been prophesied to defeat him and gain usage of the portal, with no winners thus far.

 Jack attempts to prove that he's the one meant to use the portal by engaging its defender in battle, but by the end, he's shown to be severely outclassed.
-The Guardian prepares to finish the samurai off for good, before realizing that Jack is, in fact, the one destined to pass through the portal but he just isn't ready yet.
+The Guardian prepares to finish the samurai off for good, but then realizes that Jack is, in fact, the one destined to pass through the portal.
+He just isn't ready yet.

 Loud-mouthed, brash, and vulgar, the Scotsman is everything that Jack is not.
 Despite this, however, he's also a big fan-favorite, and one of the only recurring characters in the series besides Jack and Aku.
 Although arrogant, he's not just all bark and no bite.
 Between his hefty sword (engraved with magic runes which even Jack's sword is unable to break through) and a machine gun for a leg, the Scotsman is well-equipped, and he knows how to use what he's packing.

-Jack has easily faced thousands of robotic adversaries during his travels, but none have been nearly as skilled or lethal as the Ultra-Robots, knowledge of Jack's fighting style, and are powered by the evil essence of Aku himself.
-The most terrifying thing about these bots, however, is that they so durable that even Jack is unable damage them with his own sword.
+Jack has easily faced thousands of robotic adversaries during his travels, but none have been nearly as skilled or lethal as the Ultra-Robots, who have knowledge of Jack's fighting style and are powered by the evil essence of Aku himself.
+The most terrifying thing about these bots, however, is that they are so durable that even Jack is unable to damage them with his own sword.

-After a brief fight, Jack is ready to give up altogether, when the very scientist that created the Ultra-Robots offers to help defeat them – explaining that he was forced to create the robots for Aku before being betrayed shortly after their completion.
-With the aid of a mechanical gauntlet, Jack is able to slice through the Ultra-Robots " like butter ".
-Seven of the bots are destroyed in a great battle, before the gauntlet eventually runs out of juice.
-In a last effort, Jack prays for his ancestors to empower his sword so that he can deliver one final deadly slice to the remaining Ultra-Robot
+After a brief fight, Jack is ready to give up altogether when the very scientist who created the Ultra-Robots offers to help defeat them - explaining that he was forced to create the robots for Aku before being betrayed shortly after their completion.
+With the aid of a mechanical gauntlet, Jack is able to slice through the Ultra-Robots "like butter."
+Seven of the bots are destroyed in a great battle before the gauntlet eventually runs out of juice.
+In a last effort, Jack prays for his ancestors to empower his sword so that he can deliver one final deadly slice to the remaining Ultra-Robot.

 After countless droids and bounty hunters fail in their mission to find and destroy Jack, Aku decides to expand his hiring methods and employs a race of hunters called the Imakandi.
 Having lived for eons on a planet where hunting is valued over anything else, and always on the search for more difficult prey, they accept Aku's offer to hunt Jack while also refusing any payment.

-The hunters live up for hunting, and quickly track down the samurai, who in turn finds no choice but to flee the relentless Imakandi.
+The hunters live up to their reputation and quickly track down the samurai, who in turn finds no choice but to flee the relentless Imakandi.
 What quickly ensues isn't really a battle, but instead a game of cat and mouse, with Jack desperately trying to escape capture.
 After a high-speed chase through one of Aku's dystopian cities, Jack eventually finds himself at a dead end, which leads to him being knocked out and apprehended by the Imakandi.
-Respectful of meeting such an elusive prey, however, the hunters refuse to give Aku his prize, and instead set Jack free.
+Respectful of meeting such an elusive prey, however, the hunters refuse to give Aku his prize and instead set Jack free.

 This is where things start to get serious.
 While previous foes have gotten progressively more challenging and ever closer to beating Jack in combat, the Sirens are the first listed so far to have technically defeated him.
 If you have basic knowledge of Greek mythology, you may recall that sirens are deadly creatures of the sea who resemble beautiful women and lure sailors to their doom with their alluring voices.
 Jack is unable to resist the charms of the Sirens, and he ends up losing all memory of who he is due to their enchanting melody.